 - Stir to mix well.

-- Strain out the veggies so only broth and chicken are left.
+- Strain out the veggies so only broth and chicken are left in the slow cooker.

 - To serve, ladle about 1 cup of broth into a bowl.
 Place a few pieces of fried onion into the soup.
 Top with green onion.